-Al Baraka Turk aims to achieve sustainable profitability in 2024 by focusing on improvement and development areas in 5 main categories (Financial & Risk Management, Income Generation Capacity, Channel and Customer Experience, Process Optimization & Innovation, Competence and Organization) in the new term strategy and transformation plan, on the path set out with the vision of "To be the trusted, innovative and digital pioneer of participation finance by providing financial services through the best customer experience, and ensuring sustainable profitable growth".
-The main topics in the coming period will be reaching sustainable profitability, effective risk management, retail segment growth (via digital channels preference), efficiency focused institutional segment, profitable treasury management, end to end digitalization, enhancing data usage and analytics, optimized and profitable branch network, automated and sustainable systems, innovative and sustainable ecosystem, modern employee experience and communication design.
+Al Baraka Turk aims to achieve sustainable profitability in 2024 by focusing on improvement and development areas in 5 main categories (Financial & Risk Management, Income Generation Capacity, Channel and Customer Experience, Process Optimization & Innovation, Competence and Organization) in the new term strategy and transformation plan, on the path set out with the vision of "To be the trusted, innovative and digital pioneer of participation finance by providing financial services through the best customer experience, and ensuing sustainable profitable growth".
+The main topics in the coming period will be reaching sustainable profitability, effective risk management, retail segment, profitable treasury management, end to end digitalization, enhancing data usage and analytics, optimized and profitable branch network, automated and sustainable systems, innovative and sustainable ecosystem, modern employee experience and communication design.